thaik1618/oo-data-normalization-001/README.md

 # OO Data Normalization

 ![floppy disk](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/oo-labs/floppy-disk.png)

 ## Objectives

 Make two classes, Song and Artist.
 The Song class should have a method `#serialize` that saves a new file to the `tmp` folder.
 For instance, if the artist's name is Onerepublic and the song is "Counting Stars", the serialize method should save a file called `counting_stars.txt` to the `tmp` folder.
-The file should countain the string "Onerepublic - Counting Stars".
+The file should contain the string "Onerepublic - Counting Stars".

 ## Instructions